 You need to be vigilant about your safety and security even in top hotels and resorts.
 While most properties do have security programs in place to protect their guests, you still need to know how to protect yourself and your family in case of an emergency as well as when just undergoing ordinary activities such as staying in and leaving your room.
 These are the top hotel safety tips that frequent travelers and experts agree on.
 These safety rules are simple and easy to follow.
 If you’re traveling with children share the rules with them and make sure they practice them too.

 Upon Checking In

 - Request a room that’s not on the ground floor.
 Security experts agree that staying between the third and sixth floors – where rooms are high enough to avoid easy break-ins and are low enough to be reached by fire engine ladders in the event of an emergency is ideal.
 Be sure to also make your room location preference known at the time of booking and when confirming the reservation.

 Entering and Leaving Your Hotel Room

 - Don’t keep your room key in the key folder handed to you at the front desk upon check-in.
 The room key folder typically has your room number written on it.
 If you accidentally lose or leave your key folder with the key in it, then anyone finding it can access your room.
 Our advice is to only take the key with you and leave the folder behind in the room.

 - If you’re going to leave your room and don’t need housekeeping to come in then turn on the TV and hang the do not disturb sign on the outside of your door on your way out.
-Now you’ve left the impression that someone is in the room, and there is less of a chance that a stranger would try to enter it.
+Now you’ve left the impression that someone is in the room who doesn’t want to be disturbed.
+This decreases the chance that a stranger would try to enter it.

 - Your mother told you, and she’s right, never open the door to a stranger, especially if they claim to be a member of the hotel staff, and you’re not expecting them.
 Ask them to wait and call the front desk if they sent someone up and then verify their identity.